data301-2020-winter2/course-project-group_1042/images/README.md

+# External Images

-External images are stored in this directory
+External Images can be stored in this directory